vinzdef/chil/packages/crypto/README.md

 ## Why the fragment

 A browser never sends `#…` to the server.
-The key reaches the client in the URL itself, so the server that stores the ciphertext never learns it.
+The key reaches the sender in the URL itself, so the server that stores the ciphertext never learns it.
 Put the same value in the query string and the encryption is decorative.